National Heritage Management Plan for the Adelaide Park Lands and City Layout

 Consultation has concluded

-Following the conclusion of the consultation period on the Draft National Heritage Management Plan for the Adelaide Park Lands and City Layout, Council is in the process of considering the submissions received and appropriate amendments to the Policy.
-The draft National Heritage Management Plan with recommended changes to the Plan arising from public consultation will be considered by Council in November 2023
+Following the conclusion of the consultation period on the Draft National Heritage Management Plan for the Adelaide Park Lands and City Layout, Council considered the submissions received and appropriate amendments to the Policy.

 Project Information